Dodgers pummel Pirates 9-0 for 6th straight win, gain on SF

 TRAINER’S ROOM

 Pirates: LHP Sam Howard (right oblique strain) came out of his first rehab appearance with Triple-A Indianapolis in good shape.
 “That’s what we were looking for.
-The command will come,” manager Derek Shelton said.
+The command will come,” Shelton said.

 Dodgers: OF Mookie Betts (right hip inflammation) may return next week after a rehab assignment that could happen as soon as Sunday.
-“The concern is the up and downs, the length of a game, and see if his hip will hold up,” manager Dave Roberts said. … RHP Tony Gonsolin (right shoulder inflammation) will throw a bullpen on Thursday.
+“The concern is the up and downs, the length of a game, and see if his hip will hold up,” Roberts said. … RHP Tony Gonsolin (right shoulder inflammation) will throw a bullpen on Thursday.

 PUT A RING ON IT

-A crowd of 52,140, the 36th sellout of the season, packed Dodger Stadium in anticipation of the giveaway: a replica of the team’s World Series championship ring from last year.
+A crowd of 52,140, the 37th sellout of the season, packed Dodger Stadium in anticipation of the giveaway: a replica of the team’s World Series ring from last year.
+It was the Dodgers’ first championship since 1988.

 UP NEXT